Stiltsville: Quarterdeck Club

-In 1940, Commodore Edward Turner built a large house on a barge and pilings near Crawfish Eddie's and named it the Quarterdeck Club.
-When it opened in November, membership cost $150 by invitation only and the club became one of the most popular spots in Miami.
-The club's popularity grew after an article about the club appeared in Life magazine on February 10, 1941.
+The Quarterdeck Club, built on a barge by Commodore Edward Turner, opened in November, 1940.
+The club gained popularity after an article about the club appeared in Life magazine on February 10, 1941.
 The article noted that this was an "extraordinary American community dedicated solely to sunlight, salt water and the well-being of the human spirit."
 The club was described as "a $100,000 play-palace equipped with bar, lounge, bridge deck, dining room and dock slips for yachts".

 The local newspapers began running stories and photographs of parties with celebrities.
 The Quarterdeck Club was viewed by tourists as a "must see" attraction at Miami Beach, Florida.

 Rumors of gambling persisted, and the club was raided in 1949, but no evidence of gambling was found.
 Hotelman Warren Freeman purchased the club in 1950 and envisioned it as a high-class operation.
 The structure was renovated and expanded, only to be heavily damaged by Hurricane King late in the season.
 Dejected and broke, Freeman sold what remained.

 The club was rebuilt, but never regained the popularity of its early years.
 Hurricane Donna in 1960 damaged most of the structures in Stiltsville, including the Quarterdeck Club, then the building was completely destroyed by a fire in 1961 that burned all the way to the pilings.
 The rumor was that the owner's wife set fire to the club after a jealous fit.
 Karl Mongelluzzo, the last owner of the Quarterdeck Club, was denied a building permit in 1967.